Forum Discussion

 • When you create a variable, Storyline gives it a generic name (such as “Variable1,” “TextEntry,” or “NumericEntry”).
 To make development and troubleshooting easier, give every variable a new, meaningful name.

 • It can help to display a variable’s value in a text box during development.
 That allows you to check whether the variable changes when expected.
-If the user doesn’t need to see the value, simply move the text box off the slide, hide it, or delete it before publishing the course.
+If the user doesn’t need to see the value, simply move that text box off the slide, hide it, or delete it before publishing the course.

 It's worth the effort to learn about variables.
 These links lead to more info.